Odeon Theater (Tucumcari, New Mexico)

+Overview

 The Odeon Theater in Tucumcari, New Mexico is a distinctive Art Deco landmark.
 It is located on South 2nd Street a few blocks from the town's railroad depot.
 The theater was built in 1936, and was listed on the National Register of Historic Places on January 17, 2007.

 It is a two-story building with stucco-faced clay tile walls on a concrete foundation.
 It has a flat roof with a stepped parapet, with a fluted vertical column rising above.
 Its Art Deco elements include its use of glass blocks, of decorative geometrical molding, and of Art Deco style lettering of its neon sign.